OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/run-eclipse.md

 # Development Tasks / Run Eclipse

 The Eclipse/Photran IDE is useful for interactive code development, debugging, and testing.
+Currently, the Eclipse/Photran IDE is the only IDE that is described in this documentation.
+It is not necessary to use Eclipse/Photran or another IDE to compile the software, but the IDE does provide an integrated interface to the code and development tasks.

 This documentation contains the following sections: